ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-builder-api.md

 ## Run MEV Boost

-Currently, we don't support [mev-boost](https://boost.flashbots.net/) if you are running your charon cluster using [this repo](https://github.com/ObolNetwork/charon-distributed-validator-node) since the repo uses lodestar validator client which is not `builder API` compatible with Charon.

-We are working on a solution that enables the builder API feature irrespective of the choice of the Validator Client.
+Before running MEV-boost please check your cluster version, which can be found inside the cluster-lock.json file.
+If you are using cluster-lock version 1.7.0 or higher release verions, Obol seamlessly accommodates all validator client implementations within a mev-enabled distributed validator cluster.

+Currently, Charon with the builder API enabled, is compatible only with [Teku](https://github.com/ConsenSys/teku) on any cluster-lock versions below 1.7.0.

 ## Builder API

 If you want to configure Charon and supported Validator clients to support the builder API feature, you can do that as well.

-Currently, Charon with the builder API enabled, is compatible only with [Teku](https://github.com/ConsenSys/teku).
-Work is underway [to support](https://dvt.obol.tech/) all validator client implementations in a mev-enabled distributed validator cluster seamlessly.
+Currently, Charon with the builder API enabled, is compatible with all validator client implementations in a mev-enabled distributed validator cluster seamlessly.

 ### Charon